bigmlcom/bigmler/docs/index.rst

 In BigML there's a limit in the number of categories of a categorical objective field.
 This limit is set to ensure the quality of the resulting models.
-Sometimes, though, this becomes a restriction when dealing with categorical objective fields with a high number of categories.
+This may become a restriction when dealing with categorical objective fields with a high number of categories.
 To cope with these cases, BigMLer offers the --max-categories option.
 Setting to a number lower than the mentioned limit, the existing categories will be organized in